Hydriomena iolanthe

 Hydriomena iolanthe is a species of moth in the family Geometridae.
 It is indigenous to New Zealand.
 This species is based on a single specimen that is now lost and has not been matched to any known species.
 As such it is classified as data deficient by the Department of Conservation.

 Taxonomy

 This species was first described by George Hudson in 1939 using a female specimen collected at Lake Harris by F. S. Oliver in January 1918.
 Due to the single specimen being damaged and lacking antennae, Hudson was uncertain of the generic position of the species.
 He therefore named the species Hydriomena (or Xanthorhoe) iolanthe.
 The illustration is labelled Hydriomena? iolanthe.
 The classification of New Zealand endemic moths within the genus Hydriomena is regarded as unsatisfactory and in need of revision.
 As such this species is currently also known as Hydriomena (s.l.) iolanthe.
-This species may prove synonymous as the hototype specimen has been lost and it is possible it is a European species that was mislabelled.
+This species may prove synonymous as the holotype specimen has been lost, and it is possible it is a European species that was mislabelled.
 It was listed in the New Zealand Inventory of Biodiversity as nomen dubium.